lauvindra/Guess-The-Number-Game-Using-Tkinter/README.md

 ![](won.gif)

-The game as we failed to find the missing the number
+The game as we failed to find the random number

 ![](lost.gif)